Skip to main content

 Isabella Stewart Gardner Museum

 One of Boston’s leading art institutions, the Isabella Stewart Gardner Museum occupies an early 20th-century mansion that’s modeled on a medieval Venetian palazzo.
-The 2,500-strong collection—which belonged to the city’s arts patron Isabella Stewart Gardner—features paintings, sculptures, and furnishings.
+The 7,500-strong collection—which belonged to the city’s leading fin de siècle arts patron Isabella Stewart Gardner—includes highlights such as Titian’s Europa and works by John Singer Sargent, Botticelli, and Rembrandt.
+Empty frames in the galleries serve as reminders of an infamous art theft, which has remained unsolved since 1990.

 Explore independently, hire an audio guide, or join a free in-house tour for a deeper understanding of the museum’s story.
 Highlights include Titian’s Europa; works by John Singer Sargent, Botticelli, and Rembrandt; and the palazzo’s courtyard, a lush oasis framed by Venetian-style archways.